trolster/urcli/.github/ISSUE_TEMPLATE.md

-## Guidelines to submit an issue
+# Guidelines to submit an issue

+**Please make sure that your have the latest version of Node.js installed before you report a bug.** The command is `node -v` and you need version 6 or higher.

+---
-If you are opening an issue because you would like to propose a new feature, please write the title as "Feature Request:" plus a small description of your suggestion.
+If you are opening an issue because you would like to propose a new feature, please write the title as "Feature Request:" followed by a short description of the feature.

-If you are opening an issue because you found a bug, please make sure that your have the latest version installed.
-If yes then describe it by following these guidelines:

-### Expected behavior

-### Actual behavior
+Describe bugs using this template:

+## Which version of Node.js are you running?

+## What behavior were you expecting to see?

+## What was the actual behavior?

-### Steps to reproduce the problem
+## Describe the steps needed to reproduce the problem?

-### Your Operating System (e.g., Linux Ubuntu, MacOS, Windows)
+## What is your Operating System (e.g., Linux Ubuntu, MacOS, Windows)?